 We agree that this source of bias probably explains part of Wolfe and colleagues' results, but would suggest that another important common pharmacoepidemiologic bias may underlie their results - depletion of susceptibles.
 This refers to the loss to followup (depletion) of patients with dyspeptic symptoms who are prone to have GI ulceration (susceptibles) and therefore do not complete the full period of observation while taking an NSAID or selective COX-2 inhibitor2.
 One would expect that discontinuation of antiinflammatory treatment would occur less often in patients taking anti-ulcer treatments that limit dyspepsia.
-These patients are likely to experience fewer GI symptoms and will be able to take an NSAID or selective COX-2 agent at higher risk of GI ulceration.
+These patients are likely to experience fewer GI symptoms and will be able to take an NSAID or selective COX-2 agent at higher dosages and/or for longer periods.
+Such greater use would put them at a higher risk of GI ulceration.
 Depletion of susceptibles has been suggested to explain part of the higher rates of complicated ulcers seen at the completion of the CLASS trial in patients randomized to selective COX-2 inhibitors versus traditional NSAID3.